ShaojieDong503/IMI/README.md

 **Visual Analysis**: Use radar charts (e.g., `embedding_radar.png`) to compare embedding distributions of high-risk clusters.

+We identify the top two clusters that contain the highest concentration of high-scoring customers as our target clusters.
+Customers within these clusters are more likely to be actual bad actors compared to both other high-scoring customers and the rest of the customer base.

 # Conclusion

 ### Core Validation Logic